afriedm49/Circuit_Python_Asher/README.md

 ### Reflection

-The coding was somewhat difficult to figure out at first.
-I didn't understand how the pwm function worked.
-I had a lot of mistakes working on it, including file managment, syntax, and missing lines.
+* I didn't understand how the pwm function worked until finding [this website](https://docs.micropython.org/en/latest/esp8266/tutorial/pwm.html)
+* I had a lot of mistakes working on it, including file managment, syntax, and missing lines.
+Learn to correctly format Python before, and put your files in the correct folder beforehand.

 ## LedUltrasonic